Select which Philips Hue lights Vivaldi should control to synchronize your physical surroundings with the color of the browser.

 Add a new profile

-3. Pick a name for the new profile, select or upload an avatar and decide whether you want a Desktop shortcut for the profile or not.
+Pick a name for the new profile and select or upload an avatar.
+On Windows and macOS, you can also decide whether you want a Desktop shortcut for the profile or not.

-You can also manage profiles from Settings > Address Bar > Profile Management and click on Manage People, or type “Manage Profiles” in Quick Commands.
+You can also manage profiles from Settings > General > Profile Management and click on Manage Profiles, or type “Manage Profiles” in Quick Commands.

 When you are logged in to your Vivaldi account to use Sync, your account’s username and profile image will be shown instead.